Jesus Never Gives Up on His Church – and Neither Should We

 In the landscape of modern Christianity, high-profile leadership scandals, the rise of the deconstruction movement (often seen as an admired badge of honor), and a cultural ethos of victimization leading to excuse-ism have collectively driven a wedge between many...

-Ministry Maxims: the Altar of Ministry
+Ministry Maxims: The Wisdom of Silence